journeyman9/controlTrailerKinematics/README.md

-# controlTrailerKinematics
-Use of LQR in controlling trailer through a straight and curved path
+Learning how to use LQR in simulink for controlling a truck and trailer in a curved path and a straight path.